laruss/poeService/readme.md

 ### TODO

-- [ ] Migrate to Flask-RestX
 - [ ] Remove dependency on poe-api-wrapper
 - [ ] Refactor code not to use mongo, but session based storage

 ### OpenAPI Documentation

-Explore the API endpoints and their functionalities in detail via the OpenAPI documentation, accessible at `<container_host>/openapi`.
+Explore the API endpoints and their functionalities in detail via the OpenAPI documentation, accessible at `http://localhost:5002/openapi/` (change 5002 to your port).
 This provides an interactive guide for all the available features of the `poeService`.

 ### Contribution